 To paraphrase the movie again, God wants to know if there is a place for Him in your future.

-Some of the Scriptures and resources we mention on the program:
+Some of the Scriptures and resources about getting past your past:

 - Jeremiah 29:11 “For I know the plans I have for you,” declares the LORD, “plans to prosper you and not to harm you, plans to give you hope and a future.”